Sánchez shines as Nationals beat Cards 2-0 in NLCS opener

 Gomes finished with two hits while subbing for catcher Kurt Suzuki, who left the Nationals’ clinching victory against the Dodgers with a head injury.

 Sánchez became the first pitcher to start two postseason games with six hitless innings.
 Facing Boston for Detroit in the 2013 AL Championship Series opener, he was replaced by Al Alburquerque at the start of the seventh.
-The Tigers won 1-0, allowing their only hit when Daniel Nava singled of Joaquin Benoit with one out in the ninth.
+The Tigers won 1-0, allowing their only hit when Daniel Nava singled off Joaquin Benoit with one out in the ninth.

 Sánchez got his first playoff win since he struck out 12 in that game.
 He threw a no-hitter for the Florida Marlins in his 13th big league start as a rookie in 2006 and also has pitched four one-hitters.